taylorwood/taylorwood.github.io/_posts/2018-05-10-clojure-logic.md

 Here we found _all_ possible answers by using `run*` instead of `run`.
 We used core.logic's `pred` to apply our custom predicate function to `q`.
 We can't apply it directly to `q` because `q` is a logic variable and we must get its actual _value_ to apply a predicate.
 See the `pred` source for how it does that using `project`.

-## Relational Flatten
+## Non-relational Flatten

-How about a slow and impractical version of clojure.core's `flatten` using only relational goals?
+How about a slow, impractical version of clojure.core's `flatten`?
 ```clojure
 (defn flatteno [l g]
   (condu